kang-cao-corgi/coj/notes.md

 1. seeing the daughters of men, the sons of God became corrupted
     - [Ge6:1-2](https://www.blueletterbible.org/niv/gen/6/1/s_6001)

+"The words spoken in group meetings should be edifying to the spirits."

 ---

 ### Heaven

 ### III.
 The Bible differentiates ***three heavens*** that are distinct in level and describes the events that develop in them

+#### Three different heavens
 - [2Ch2:5-6](https://www.blueletterbible.org/niv/2ch/2/5/s_369005), [6:18](https://www.blueletterbible.org/niv/2ch/6/18/s_373018)

 > The temple I am going to build will be great, because our God is greater than all other gods.
 But who is able to build a temple for him, since the heavens, even the highest heavens, cannot contain him?
 Who then am I to build a temple for him, except as a place to burn sacrifices before him?